Pittsburgh City-County Building: Architecture

 In 1914, a competition was held for a new Pittsburgh City Hall.
 The 16-entry competition led to the commissioning of Edward B. Lee, a respected Pittsburgh architect, with Palmer, Hornbostel, & Jones as associated architects.
 The completed design was done by Henry Hornbostel.

 The building was designed in the Beaux Arts style, with elements of the City Beautiful Movement.
 The City-County building is a representation of a distinctly American extrapolation of the Beaux Arts mode.
 Hornbostel was known for this architectural style, and architectural historian James Van Trump has stated that Hornbostel kept the principles of the Beaux Arts central with his designs, but also frequently departed from the precepts, and integrated elements of other styles akin to industrially-inspired brutalism.
 The design of the building was also influenced by the City Beautiful Movement.
 This movement featured urban planning with soaring Neoclassical buildings, clean and orderly designs, and included the concept of the "White City".
 The City-County Building was one of Pittsburgh's first attempts at incorporating the City Beautiful Movement into its urban design.

 Some of the most significant design elements of the building include the Grand Lobby, which is a naturally lit atrium with a 47-foot high barrel-vaulted ceiling.
 The ceiling is held up by bronze columns crafted by Louis Tiffany Studios.
 They feature at their bases, the Seals of Pittsburgh and Allegheny County, frontiersman Guyasuta, and Pittsburgh's oldest surviving building, the Fort Pitt Blockhouse.
-The rooms ornate elevator doors feature a series of reliefs detailing the previous homes of municipal government.
-The reliefs age with the building's they clutch, reaching adulthood with the present City-County Building and Allegheny County Courthouse.
+The room's ornate elevator doors feature a series of reliefs detailing the previous homes of municipal government.
+The reliefs age with the buildings they clutch, reaching adulthood with the present City-County Building and Allegheny County Courthouse.

 The building is also unique in that most of the furniture was designed by the building's architect, Hornbostel.
 The Office of the Mayor, Council Chamber, and Supreme Court Room all feature 1917 furniture still in use today.

 On the seventh floor of the building is a massive mural completed in 1940 entitled "Justice" by award-winning artist Harry Scheuch.